-In March 1999, the Company entered into an employment agreement with Mr. Ran, pursuant to which: (i) Mr. Ran's employment term renews automatically on June 30th of each year for successive one-year periods unless either party gives to the other written notice at least 180 days prior to June 30th of its intention to terminate the agreement; (ii) Mr. Ran receives a current annual base salary of \$350,000 and annual bonuses as determined by the Compensation Committee of the board of directors, in its sole and absolute discretion, and is eligible to participate in all executive benefit plans established and maintained by us; and (iii) Mr. Ran agreed to a one-year non-competition period following the termination of his employment.
+In March 1999, the Company entered into an employment agreement with Mr. Ran, pursuant to which: (i) Mr. Ran's employment term renews automatically on June 30th of each year for successive one-year periods unless either party gives to the other written notice at least 180 days prior to June 30th of its intention to terminate the agreement; (ii) Mr. Ran receives a current annual base salary of \$350,000 and annual bonuses as determined by the Compensation Committee of the board of directors, in its sole and absolute discretion, and is eligible to participate in all executive benefit plans established and maintained by the Company; and (iii) Mr. Ran agreed to a one-year non-competition period following the termination of his employment.

 In June 2022, the Compensation Committee approved an increase of Mr. Ran's annual base salary from \$305,000 to \$350,000.
-In September 2021, Mr. Ran voluntarily agreed to forgo his base salary in an aggregate amount of \$76,250 for the months of October, November and December 2021.
-Mr. Ran's annual base compensation for the years 2022 and 2021 was \$329,231 and \$228,750, respectively.
+Mr. Ran's annual base compensation for the years 2023 and 2022 was \$350,000 and \$329,231, respectively.
+In addition, the Compensation Committee approved a special bonus of \$60,000 and an annual bonus of \$70,000 to Mr. Ran in 2023.